LaGuardia Airport: LaGuardia Airport

-Reconstruction
+Redevelopment

 In April 2010, Port Authority director Christopher Ward announced that the agency had hired consultants to explore a full demolition and rebuilding of LaGuardia's Central Terminal.
 The project would create a unified, modern, and efficient plan for the airport, currently an amalgam of decades of additions and modifications.
-The project, expected to cost $2.4 billion, will include the demolition of the existing central terminal building and its four concourses, garage, Hangar 1, and frontage roads; building temporary facilities, and designing and building a new central terminal building.
+The project, expected to cost $2.4 billion, was to include the demolition of the existing central terminal building and its four concourses, garage, hangar 1, and frontage roads; building temporary facilities, and designing and building a new central terminal building.
 The rebuilding would be staged in phases in order to maintain operations throughout the project.

 Proposals were due on January 31, 2012.
 Patrick Foye, executive director of the Port Authority, said, "It's got a quaint, nostalgic but unacceptable kind of the 1940s, 1950s feel that's just not acceptable."
 The Port Authority was seeking a private company to develop and operate the replacement terminal with private funds, similar to how Delta operates the other terminals at the airport.
 However, in January 2014, Governor Andrew Cuomo announced a plan for the state to oversee the construction of the long-stalled new terminal project instead of the proposed public-private partnership.

-On July 27, 2015, Governor Andrew Cuomo, joined by then-Vice President Joe Biden, announced a $4 billion plan to rebuild the terminals as one contiguous building with terminal bridges connecting buildings.
+On July 27, 2015, Governor Cuomo, joined by then-Vice President Joe Biden, announced a $4 billion plan to rebuild the terminals as one contiguous building with terminal bridges connecting buildings.
 Airport officials and planners had concluded that the airport essentially had to be torn down and rebuilt.

-Under the airport reconstruction plan disclosed in 2015, a single terminal building is to be constructed in stages, with a people mover, retail space and a new hotel.
-Some 2 mi of additional taxiways are to be built.
-A people mover is to connect the new terminal sections, the Grand Central Parkway is to be reconfigured, and AirTrain LaGuardia, previously announced, will connect the airport to the Mets–Willets Point subway station and the Mets–Willets Point LIRR station.
-A proposed high-speed ferry, if introduced, will service the Marine Air Terminal, a national historic landmark, which will remain intact.
-An onsite tram has also been proposed to move passengers more quickly within the central terminal.
+Under the airport redevelopment plan disclosed in 2015, a single terminal building was to be constructed in stages, with a people mover, retail space, and a new hotel.
+Some 2 mi of additional taxiways were to be built, and the Grand Central Parkway was to be reconfigured.
+A proposed high-speed ferry, if introduced, was to service the Marine Air Terminal, a national historic landmark, which will remain intact.
+An onsite tram had also been proposed to move passengers more quickly within the central terminal.
 The new airport is to be eco-friendly and contain accommodations such as a hotel of approximately 200 rooms and a business/conference center.
 The entire airport will move 600 ft closer to the Grand Central Parkway.
 New parking garages replaced parking facilities between the existing terminals and Grand Central Parkway, creating space for the new facilities.
 By locating the terminals closer to the Grand Central Parkway, additional space for aircraft taxiways and hold areas was created, reducing ground delays.
 The runways themselves were not reconfigured.